dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 are a few parameters we *must* change.
 We need to set the path to the raw data we want to analyse, and we need to set the path to the barcodes file.

-In your favorite text editor open ``params-iptest1.txt`` and change these two lines to look like this, and then save it:
+In your favorite text editor open ``params-iptest.txt`` and change these two lines to look like this, and then save it:

 .. parsed-literal::